uboslinux/ubos-docs/sphinx/releases/beta7/release-notes/index.rst

     SES, and leave other e-mail routes untouched.
 That way, fine-grained control over which e-mail gets routed how is possible.

-  * Automatic setup of SSL/TLS-secured sites using Letsencrypt.
+  * Automatic setup of SSL/TLS-secured sites using LetsEncrypt.
 Simply specify an additional flag when creating a new site:

     .. code-block:: none